pedrovgs/DraggablePanel/README.md

 Import DraggablePanel dependency
 --------------------------------

-Download the project, compile it using ```mvn clean install``` import ``draggablepanel-1.0.1.apklib`` into your project.
+Download the project, compile it using ```mvn clean install``` import ``draggablepanel-1.0.2.aar`` into your project.

 Or declare it into your pom.xml.
-This library uses Android support library v4 version 19.1.0, you have to provide this dependency because it's not available on maven central repository.
+This library uses NineOldAndroid library and Android support library v4 version 19.1.0, you have to provide this dependencies from your local artifact repository or from maven central repository.

         <dependency>
           <groupId>com.github.pedrovgs</groupId>
           <artifactId>draggablepanel</artifactId>
-          <version>1.0.1</version>
-          <type>apklib</type>
+          <version>1.0.2</version>
+          <type>aar</type>
         </dependency>

 Or into your build.gradle

         dependencies{
+            compile 'com.github.pedrovgs:draggablepanel:1.0.2'
+    compile 'com.github.pedrovgs:draggablepanel:1.0.2@aar'
+    compile 'com.android.support:support-v4:19.1.+'
-            compile 'com.github.pedrovgs:draggablepanel:1.0.1'
+    compile 'com.nineoldandroids:library:2.4.+'
         }